Newly Appointed CEOs

 You engage directly, with your CFO if appropriate.
 There is no internal routing through a CIO or COO.

 I have spent my career working with mid-market businesses at inflection points: firms that are either already in difficulty or showing the early signs of it.
-The work at AlixPartners in particular gave me a precise sense of what these firms look like 12 to 18 months before the problems become public.
+The work at AlixPartners gave me a precise sense of what these firms look like 12 to 18 months before the problems become public.

 I work with a small group of experienced practitioners — former Kearney consultants and operational CFOs and COOs — brought in where the engagement requires it.
 The model is deliberate: senior people only, no juniors, no bloated teams.
 You get the thinking and the doing, without the overhead.
 Then we leave.